 What to Expect During Hospitalization for Hemolytic Uremic Syndrome

-What occurs during the hospital-stay can range from mild to very severe.
-Children are generally in the hospital for about two weeks, with the range being from three days to three months.
-Adults with hemolytic uremic syndrome (HUS) are typically in the hospital longer, because their course of illness tends to be more severe.
+Children with HUS average about two weeks in the hospital, with a range of three days to three months.
+Approximately two-thirds require dialysis during the acute phase of the disease.
+Adults with HUS are typically in the hospital longer because their course of illness tends to be more severe.

-The inflamed colon is usually non-functional for a week or two, thus total parenteral nutrition (TPN) becomes necessary.
-TPN is a complete form of nutrition, containing protein, sugar, fat and all needed vitamins and minerals for individuals unable to absorb adequate nutrition through their intestines.
-TPN is administered through a peripherally inserted central catheter (PICC).
-This provides access to a large vein in the upper chest that allows infusion of highly concentrated glucose.
-Even after intestinal function recovers, most patients continue to have a poor appetite for a week or so longer.
-During this time, nutrients can be given through a nasogastric (NG) tube.
+During the acute phase of HUS, the inflamed colon is usually non-functional for a week or two, and total parenteral nutrition (TPN) may become necessary.
+TPN is a complete form of nutrition, containing protein, sugar, fat, and all needed vitamins and minerals for individuals unable to absorb adequate nutrition through their intestines (enterally).
+TPN is administered through a peripherally-inserted central catheter (PICC) that allows for infusion of a highly-concentrated solution through a large vein.
+Even after intestinal function recovers, most patients continue to have a poor appetite for a week or longer.
+During this time, the PICC line can be discontinued and nutrients given enterally through a nasogastric (NG) tube.

-Reduced or absent urine output (oligoanuria) occurs in most cases, and it usually lasts around a week.
-In some cases, though, oligoanuria can be as brief as two to three days, or as long as a month or greater.
-Dialysis is required during this time to cleanse the body of uremic toxins, and to maintain fluid and electrolyte balance.
+Reduced or absent urine output (oligoanuria) occurs in most cases of HUS.
+While urinary output usually rebounds after a week, the duration of oligoanuria can be variable—as brief as two to three days, or up to a month or longer.
+Dialysis is required if a patient is not producing adequate urine, which cleanses the body of uremic toxins and maintains fluid and electrolyte balance.

-Treating physicians must remain vigilant for signs of extra renal involvement.
-Intestinal necrosis and perforation can occur at any time during the acute phase of the disease, and these can be fatal if not promptly diagnosed and surgically treated.
-Pancreatic damage can cause sugar diabetes, which is almost always temporary, but may require insulin.
-Heart and lung injury is rare, but can be fatal if it occurs.
-Brain damage can cause stroke or cerebral edema (swelling of the brain), and is the most frequent cause of death in HUS patients.
+Heart and lung injury is rare in HUS, but can be fatal if it occurs.
+Brain damage (encephalopathy) can cause stroke or cerebral edema (swelling of the brain) and is the most frequent cause of death in HUS patients.

-More frequently, encephalopathy (brain dysfunction) is the result of acute metabolic imbalance (metabolic encephalopathy) and is due to abnormalities in the blood concentrations of sodium, glucose, calcium, or very high levels of metabolic waste products.
-Since metabolic abnormalities are the result of the acute kidney failure, they can be successfully corrected by dialysis.
+More frequently, encephalopathy results from acute metabolic imbalances (metabolic encephalopathy) and is caused by abnormal levels in the blood of sodium, glucose, calcium, or very high levels of metabolic waste products.
+Since metabolic abnormalities can result from acute kidney injury, they can be successfully treated by dialysis.
 Twenty-five years ago, the prevalence of metabolic encephalopathy was about 50%.
-But with earlier diagnosis and more timely treatment, the prevalence is now down to about 25%.
+More recently, with earlier diagnosis and more timely treatment, the prevalence has been brought down to about 25%.